 Fester’s Quest is an overhead view run-and-gun action game that takes numerous design cues from the similar segments in Sunsoft’s earlier NES title Blaster Master.
 This is no accident, as the same development team worked on both games.
 Robbins himself was even the one responsible for Blaster Master’s famously absurd mutant frog storyline.

 The plot here is almost as strange as that.
-As seen in a rather cute opening cut scene, it involves an alien spaceship that descends on New York City one night and promptly begins abducting most of its inhabitants, including Addams Family patriarch Gomez.
+As seen in a rather cute opening cut scene, it involves an alien spaceship that descends on New York City one night and promptly begins abducting its inhabitants.
 Now it’s up to Fester to take up his musket and spearhead a rescue mission while the rest of his kin provide material support along the way in the form of various weapons and power-ups.
 Uncle Fester versus space aliens.
 That’s really what they went with.

 Most of the action takes place in what appears to be a suburban neighborhood that’s been overrun with aliens.
 There are two types of buildings to be found here: Smaller brown houses that each contain an Addams Family member with a helpful item to dispense and larger gray structures that each hold one of the game’s boss monsters.
 You can’t just visit these locations in any order you want, however.
 Hedges, fences, and other obstructions effectively partition this “overworld” into discreet sections, imposing a strict linear progression on the player.
 In order to travel between different sections of the map, Fester has to descend into the sewers at various points and negotiate a series of narrow underground tunnels before reemerging in the next part of town.
 Eventually, you’ll reach the final stage inside the alien mothership itself.